readthedocs/readthedocs.org/docs/design/pr-builder.rst

    :local:
    :depth: 1
    :backlinks: none

-- Receiving ``pull_request`` webhook event from Github
-- Fetching data from pull requests.
 - Making Pull Requests work like temporary ``Version``
 - Excluding PR Versions from Elasticsearch Indexing
+- Updating the Footer API
+- Adding a ``PR Builds`` Tab in the Project Dashboard
+- Adding Warning Banner to Docs
+- Serving PR Docs
+- Excluding PR Versions from Search Engines
+- Receiving ``pull_request`` webhook event from Github
+- Fetching data from pull requests
+- Storing PR Version build Data
 - Creating PR Versions when a pull request is opened and Triggering a build
 - Triggering Builds on new commits on a PR
 - Status reporting to Github
-- Storing PR Version build Data
-- Excluding PR Versions from Search Engines
-- Serving PR Docs
-- Updating the Footer API
-- Adding Warning Banner to Docs

 Fetching Data from Pull Requests
 --------------------------------